Shortbread Facts and Recipes: A Traditional Christmas Treat

-Shortbread biscuits or cookies are easy to make at home.
-The recipe contains only three essential ingredients - sugar, butter and flour - and produces a delicious result.
+Single-serving shortbread biscuits or cookies are easy to make at home.
+The recipe contains only three essential ingredients—sugar, butter, and flour—and produces a delicious result.
 Extra ingredients can be added to produce a wide variety of flavours.

 Shortbread has been popular for a long time and has an interesting history.
 It's associated with Scotland and is very popular in the United Kingdom.
-The joy of eating shortbread has spread to many other countries, however.
+The joy of eating the biscuit has spread to many other countries, however.
 I always have some in my home at Christmas.
-Like Christmas cake, Christmas pudding with custard and mince pies, shortbread is a traditional part of my family's holiday celebration.
+Like Christmas cake, Christmas pudding with custard, and mince pies, shortbread is a traditional part of my family's holiday celebration.

 Shortbread is thought to have originated in medieval times, but the recipe may have been discovered even earlier.
 The reasons why the biscuit is known as "short" and as "bread" are somewhat puzzling.
 Food historians have given some possible explanations for the puzzle.

 In baking, short is an old term meaning crumbly.
 The high fat content provided by the butter in shortbread stops gluten strands from developing and produces a crumbly texture.
 Gluten is a protein complex in wheat and some other grains which acts as a binder in baked goods.

 Shortcrust pastry in another example of a high fat product that has "short" in its name.
 This pastry is made with half as much fat as flour and has a flaky texture.
 The traditional ingredient ratio in shortbread is one part sugar, two parts butter and three parts flour.
 Today the flour is generally all purpose wheat flour, but it was once made from oats.